-To operationalise, we define a country-year to belong to a credit boom episode if the credit-to-GDP ratio increased beyond +0.10 over the past three years.
-We label a country-year to be part of a boom-bust episode if, in addition, a financial crisis ensues during any of the three subsequent years.
-This facilitates empirical tests of whether emergency liquidity provided through central bank balance sheet expansions predicts financial fragility going forward.
+To operationalize, we define a country-year to belong to a credit boom episode if the credit-to-GDP ratio increased beyond +0.10 over the past three years.
+We label a country-year to be part of a boom-bust episode if, in addition, a financial crisis ensued during any of the three subsequent years.53 This facilitates empirical tests of whether or not emergency liquidity provided through central bank balance sheet expansions predicts financial fragility going forward.

-Figure 13 shows the raw data of credit boom episodes as relative frequencies binned by the number of years passed since the last crisis and whether there has been liquidity support during the last crisis as measured by the familiar indicator $m{it+1}$ .
-The data reveals a clear pattern: After financial crises without liquidity support, credit booms occurred with a moderate and stable probability.
+Figure 13 shows the raw data for credit boom episodes as relative frequencies binned by the number of years passed since the last crisis and whether or not there has been liquidity support during the last crisis as measured by the indicator m{it+1} .
+The data reveal a clear pattern: After financial crises without liquidity support, credit booms occurred with a moderate and stable probability.
 Around 25% of country-years belong to credit boom episode, a fraction only marginally higher than observed across our entire post-1870 sample.
-By contrast, the probability of credit booms accelerates after a crisis with liquidity support, peaking 15 years after the crisis with more than
+By contrast, the probability of credit booms rose after a crisis with liquidity support, peaking 15 years after the crisis with more than 50% of country-years experiencing a credit boom episode.

-&lt;sup>53Martin (2006) analyses moral hazard effects from LLR provisions in the context of alternative safety net provisions from a theoretical perspective.
+52Martin (2006) analyses moral hazard effects from LLR provisions in the context of alternative safety net provisions from a theoretical perspective.

-$^{54}$ Around 23% of all country-years belong to a credit boom episode according to the +10% credit-to-GDP threshold.
+53Around 23% of all country-years belong to a credit boom episode according to the +10% credit-to-GDP threshold.
 Roughly quarter of those country-years qualify as a boom-bust episode.